 Scratches: Rare, Manageable, and Often Avoidable

 Marble is durable, but like any stone, it can scratch if something gritty drags across it.
 This is uncommon in bathrooms compared to kitchens.
 Using felt pads under decorative items and avoiding abrasive pads prevents most issues before they start.
 If a faint scratch appears, it is often possible to reduce its visibility with professional polishing.
-Honed finishes can be especially forgiving, diffusing light so small lines do not stand out.
+Honed finishes can be especially forgiving, diffusing light so that small lines do not stand out.

 Consider how you use the space day to day.
 Keeping jewelry dishes and grooming tools on trays protects the stone and keeps the vanity organized—a win for both aesthetics and maintenance.